SAKryukov/microtonal-fabric/article/SoundBuilder/article.md

 At the very beginning of the operation, as soon as the entire graph is populated and connected, all oscillators start and provide their signals permanently, even when no sounds are emitted.
 The sound signals from the tone graphs are blocked by their gain envelopes.
 The oscillators stop only when the graph needs to be re-populated according to new instrument data.

-Let's first consider the main kind of the oscillator, the one supplying the base of the sound.
+Let's first consider the main kind of oscillator, the one supplying the base of the sound.
 Naturally, in absolutely all cases, it provides an entire spectrum of frequencies based on its fundamental frequency.

 ## Main Oscillator